GLoCIM: Global-view Long Chain Interest Modeling for news recommendation

-Based on the techniques that use user-news graphs for news recommendation, besides, graph modeling is proved effectiveness for recommendation systems~\citep{graph-based-rec}. \citet{GERL} and \citet{GNUD} formulate news and users jointly in a bipartite graph to model news-user interaction.
-Some methods also incorporate a global news graph constructed from user click history to enrich collaborative information.
-GNewsRec ~\citep{hu2020graph} uses a hybrid approach that combines user and news graph data with news topics, utilizing DAN’s architecture for text-based news representation and a two-layer GNN for graph-based insights from a heterogeneous user-news-topic graph, enhancing news modeling by exploiting higher-order graph information.
+Drawing on techniques that employ user-news graphs for news recommendation, it has been demonstrated that graph modeling significantly enhances the effectiveness of recommendation systems~\citep{graph-based-rec}.
+GERL~\citep{GERL} and GUND~\citep{GNUD} formulate news and users jointly in a bipartite graph to model news-user interaction.
+Some methods also incorporate a global click graph derived from user click history to enrich collaborative information.
+GNewsRec ~\citep{hu2020graph} introduces a heterogeneous graph model combined with GNNs and an attention-based LSTM to improve news recommendation.
+By integrating user, news, and topic interactions, the model distills both long-term and short-term user interest.
 GLORY~\citep{yang2023going} introduces a model that combines global and local insights for personalized recommendation.
-It uses a global-aware encoder with a global news graph and gated GNN to enhance news representation via a historical aggregator.
-Nonetheless, these approaches have limitations in modeling the temporal dynamics and the long-chain reading histories in the global graph, thus partially overlooking the long-chain interests of the collective.
+It uses a global-aware encoder to dive into a global click graph and gated GNN to enhance news representation via a historical aggregator.
+Nonetheless, these approaches have limitations in fully exploiting far-reaching linkage and optimizing the utilization of long chain interest among collaborative users, thus unintentionally or inadequately overlooking the long chain interest distillation.